- What types of stress are now most prevalent in the UK?

 In fact, it's more common for stress to have the effects of lessened productivity.
 Over a third feel disengaged and less productive at work when stressed.

 This data really emphasises that stress reduction should be placed throughout company policies.
-Not only will it help employees’ health and wellbeing, it will also lead to higher company performance.
+Not only will it help support employee wellbeing and overall health, it will also lead to higher company performance.

 What are the most common measures that employees take to manage stress levels?